Wentworth season 2

-The second season of the crime drama television series Wentworth premiered on SoHo in Australia on May 20, 2014.
-It was executively produced by Fremantle Media's director of drama Jo Porter.
-The season consisted of 12 episodes.

-The second season picks up three months after Bea Smith murdered Jacs Holt while Bea was suffering in the slot and Franky Doyle rose to the position of top dog unopposed.
-However, the introduction of a new governor, Joan Ferguson is about to shake everything up.
+The second season of the crime drama television series "Wentworth" premiered on May 20, 2014, on the Australian network SoHo.
+The season consisted of 12 episodes and was executive produced by Fremantle Media's drama director, Jo Porter.
+The storyline continued three months after Bea Smith's actions in the previous season, including the murder of Jacs Holt and the rise of Franky Doyle as the top dog among the inmates.
+The introduction of a new governor, Joan Ferguson, brought further complexity to the season's events.
+The season gained several nominations and awards.